lemons-studios/audio-replacer/README.md

 3. In the next page, Choose "Place all certificates in the following store:".
 Click the browse button and Select the "Trusted People" store
 4. Continue with setup normally until Windows tells you that you're done!

-### Actually install the app!
-With the above two steps completed, you can actually install the Audio Replacer application!
-Once again, builds of the application can be found in the [releases](https://github.com/lemons-studios/audio-replacer-2/releases/latest) page.
-You'll want to download the .msix package

-From here, installing is extremely straightforward.
-Just open the file you downloaded and if you did everything correctly in the previous steps, it should install without any issue
+Now, you'll want to follow some extra steps before installing the application:

+### If you are on Windows 10:
+Download [this file](https://github.com/microsoft/winget-cli/releases/download/v1.9.25200/Microsoft.DesktopAppInstaller_8wekyb3d8bbwe.msixbundle) and install it.
+It is a required runtime dependency ~~due to my own laziness~~

+### If you are on Windows 11:
+Nothing extra needed!

+### Install The App
+You can download the latest release [here](https://github.com/lemons-studios/audio-replacer-2/releases/latest).
+The .msix file is the installer.
+Just open it up, click the install button, and you're all good!

 ## How to Develop:
 If you want to develop for this application, you'll need a few things:
-- FFMpeg installed on your system (If you do not have it installed, follow the steps above)
+- FFMpeg installed on your system
 - [Visual Studio 2022](https://visualstudio.microsoft.com/vs/) with the Windows Application Development and the .NET desktop development workloads with the Windows App SDK C# Templates optional component (Roughly 1-2GB required to install everything)

 Once the software needed for development are both installed, you can clone the repository: